syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Animations.md

 * `Linear`: Use the [SfPopupLayout.PopupView.AnimationEasing.Linear] to animate the PopupView with constant velocity.
 This is default value.
 * `SignIn`: Use the [SfPopupLayout.PopupView.AnimationEasing.SignIn] to animate the PopupView by accelerating smoothly.
 * `SignOut`: Use the [SfPopupLayout.PopupView.AnimationEasing.SignOut] to animate the PopupView by decelerating smoothly.
-* `SignInOut`: Use the [SfPopupLayout.PopupView.AnimationEasing.SignInOut] to animate the PopupView by accelerating smoothly at begining and decelerating smoothly at the end.
+* `SignInOut`: Use the [SfPopupLayout.PopupView.AnimationEasing.SignInOut] to animate the PopupView by accelerating smoothly at beginning and decelerating smoothly at the end.